hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 3. **Policy as code**: Remove risk with standard deployments, avoiding common misconfigurations, maintaining security standards and confirming compliance requirements.

 ---
-name: terraform-cloud-cicd
+name: hcp-terraform-cicd
 class: col-2, header-adjust, minimal-paragraph
 # Integrating into your CI/CD pipelines
 ###CI/CD integration
 Integrate Terraform runs into your existing toolchain for improved automation

 ###API-driven Operations
-Build Terraform Cloud into your existing automation workflows
+Build HCP Terraform into your existing automation workflows

 ###Concurrent runs
 Increase your team’s velocity by adding concurrent runs to your plan